T

 Ostia Antica

-The remarkably preserved ancient port of Rome, offering a fascinating glimpse into daily Roman life.
+Explore the remarkably preserved ancient Roman port city, offering a fascinating glimpse into daily life centuries ago.
 Wander through apartment blocks, baths, theaters, and shops.

-• Accessible via the Roma-Lido train from Piramide station.
+• Take the Roma-Lido train from Piramide station (connected to Metro Line B).

 2. Midday